DevExpress/devextreme-documentation/api-reference/50 Common/Object Structures/device/grade.md

 - **'C'**
 No devices with this grade are known now.

-Use the **grade** option when specifying the device on which a particular animation can be used.
+Use the **grade** property when specifying the device on which a particular animation can be used.

     <!--JavaScript-->DevExpress.animationPresets.registerPreset("my-animation", {
         animation: 'fade',